shinout/master-worker/README.md

 #### multiprocess execution ####
-forks workers and executes a function in parallel, mainly used for command-line programs, such as reading large files and heavy calculations.
+forks workers and executes a function in parallel, mainly used for command-line programs,

+such as reading large files and heavy calculations.

-We set three options to constructor. master, worker and parallel.
+We set three options to constructor.

+master, worker and parallel.

+in worker function, you must call send() to send a result to master.

     /**
      * example: counts the number of "O"s in str